-Fuel must be stored behind pit wall except for a reasonable amount of time directly preceding and following refueling.
+Fuel must be stored behind pit wall except directly preceding and following refueling.
 Each team must have a container of absorbent material and a broom to handle fuel spills.

-Refueling cans must be hand-held.
+Refueling cans must be handheld.
 Towers and pressurized rigs are prohibited.
 Each team must have at least one fully-charged 5-pound Class B fire extinguisher clearly visible in their hot pit at all times.
 Teams without an operational fire extinguisher will be fined no less than \$200.